-- 4 March 1951: was founded. - 1959-1961: request for the NMA recognition by His Majesty's Government (HMG). - 1961-1963: the NMA was registered with the HMG; the constitution subcommittee was formed; the first issue of the JNMA was published. - 1963: the Nepal Medical Council (NMC) was established by the NMA at the First National Medical Association Conference. - 28 February 1964: the NMC was recognized under the Act of the Nepal Medical Council.
-Though established on due legal grounds, the NMC was still non-functioning due to the lack of Rule, Regulations/Bylaws as per the NMC Act. - 13 September 1965: Rule, Regulations/Bylaws was published in the Nepal Gazette for the first time, stating that under the power delegated by Clause1 (III) of the NMC Act, His Majesty's Government has enforced 13 different Clauses. - 9 June 1966: all other Clauses of the NMC Act were enforced except Clause 26; they were enforced in Kathmandu and Biratnagar in July 1977. - 1964-1966: Kathmandu and Biratnagar branches were recognized; appeal for diarrhoea, cholera, and dysentery prevention to honorary minister. - 1966-1968: affiliation to the WMA was requested; HMG requested to waive the customary charges on the prices of medicines, drugs, and medical equipment. - 1 January 1968: the NMC Rules was approved by HMG.
+- 4 March 1951: Was founded. - 1959-1961: Request for the NMA recognition by His Majesty's Government (HMG). - 1961-1963: The NMA was registered with the HMG, and the constitution subcommittee was formed.
+The first issue of the INMA was published. - 1963: The Nepal Medical Council (NMC) was established by the NMA at the First National Medical Association Conference. - 28 February 1964: The NMC was recognized under the Act of the NMC.
+Though established on due legal grounds, the NMC was still non-functioning due to the lack of Rule, Regulations/Bylaws as per the NMC Act. - 13 September 1965: Rule, Regulations/Bylaws was published in the Nepal Gazette for the first time, stating that under the power delegated by Clause1 (III) of the NMC Act, His Majesty's Government has enforced 13 different Clauses. - 9 June 1966: All other Clauses of the NMC Act were enforced except Clause 26, and they were enforced in Kathmandu and Biratnagar in July 1977. - 1964-1966: Kathmandu and Biratnagar branches were recognized.
+There was an appeal for diarrhoea, cholera, and dysentery prevention to the honorary minister. - 1966-1968: Affiliation to the WMA was requested.
+HMG requested to waive the customary charges on the prices of medicines, drugs, and medical equipment. - 1 January 1968: The NMC Rules was approved by HMG.
 Regular functioning of the NMC was started.
-The first issue of the JNMA was published. - 1968-1970: HMG requested to implement the Nepal Medical Council Act. - 1970-1972: proposal of special leave for higher studies for doctors with two years of service; the first symposium on "Social and Medical Aspects of Family Planning in Nepal" was held at Bir Hospital; proposal completed to establish the Central Medical Library; the code of medical ethics and role of members of the Nepal Medical Council were discussed. - 1972-1974: planning for training of nurses, auxiliary, and paramedical program; the NMA attended the World Council for General Practice in Australia. - 1974-1976: the Scientific and Public Relation subcommittees and two more branches were established. - 1976-1978: request for provision of allowance for private practice compensation, working in a remote place and hazardous profession; NMA representative was sent to represent the Ministry of Health in "Long-term Planning". - 1978-1980: the NMA research fund was established. - 1980-1983: rural health survey was conducted; medical relief fund was established; special fellowships for Nepalese doctors for post graduate studies were established. - 1983-1985: blood donation program was initiated; free clinics were opened. - 1985-1986: the NMA award for sincere long services was established; free health and eye camps were held; smallpox vaccine awareness campaign was initiated.
+The first issue of the JNMA was published. - 1968-1970: HMG requested to implement the NMC Act. - 1970-1972: Proposal of special leave for higher studies for doctors with two years of service.
+The first symposium on "Social and Medical Aspects of Family Planning in Nepal" was held at Bir Hospital.
+The proposal was completed to establish the Central Medical Library.
+The code of medical ethics and role of members of the NMC were discussed. - 1972-1974: Planning for training of nurses, auxiliary, and paramedical program.
+The NMA attended the World Council for General Practice in Australia. - 1974-1976: The Scientific and Public Relation subcommittees and two more branches were established. - 1976-1978: The provision of an allowance for private practice compensation from working in a remote place and hazardous conditions, was requested.
+A NMA representative was sent to represent the Ministry of Health in "Long-term Planning". - 1978-1980: The NMA research fund was established. - 1980-1983: Rural health survey was conducted; medical relief fund was established; special fellowships for Nepalese doctors for post graduate studies were established. - 1983-1985: Blood donation program were initiated, and free clinics were opened. - 1985-1986: The NMA award for sincere long services was established.
+Free health and eye camps and a smallpox vaccine awareness campaign were conducted.